UFGInsurance/mulint/README.md

 `mulint --help` provides usage information.

-Do not include a trailing backslash in the path argument.
-There is a [bug](https://github.com/nodejs/node/issues/21854) in Node.

 ## Issues

 If you encounter false positives or find other checks that could be automated,